influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.13/plugins/using_http.md

 #### strict
 When strict is set to true, all objects in the JSON array must be valid

-#### json_query
+#### `json_query`
-In order to parse only a specific portion of JSON you must specificy the `json_query`, otherwise the whole document will be parsed.
-The json_query is a GJSON path that can be used to limit the portion of the overall JSON document that should be parsed.
+To parse only a specific portion of JSON, you need to specific the `json_query`, otherwise the whole document will be parsed.
+The `json_query` is a GJSON path that can be used to limit the portion of the overall JSON document that should be parsed.
 The result of the query should contain a JSON object or an array of objects.
 Refer to the GJSON path syntax for details and examples or test out your query on the GJSON playground. https://github.com/influxdata/telegraf/tree/master/plugins/parsers/json#query